ADHD-C: Understanding Combined ADHD

 Managing ADHD symptoms

 Before you begin treatment or seek treatment for a loved one, it’s important to understand that ADHD-C is not the individual’s fault, nor are the symptoms of the condition.
-You should also recognize that while treatment may not dissolve symptoms, it can help those impacted by ADHD-C live a happy and fulfilling life.
+You should also recognize that while treatment may not dissolve symptoms, it can help those impacted by ADHD-C live with their symptoms and lead a happy and fulfilling life.

-Treatment for ADHD-C, like treatment for other presentations of the disorder, might focus on various goals, including the following.
+Treatment for ADHD-C, like treatment for other presentations of the disorder, might focus on various goals, including:

 • Reducing ADHD-C symptoms